Boeing 737 Max production halted until grounded jet deemed safe to fly

 Boeing's production suspension could impact a U.S. economic expansion that many experts already fear is slowing.
 A slowdown in Boeing production earlier this year to 42 planes a month from 52 planes is estimated to have shaved a 0.1 percentage points off of 2019's GDP growth, according to economists at JPMorgan Chase.
 By a similar math, a total suspension of production could cut more than 0.5 percentage points of growth off of GDP, eliminating nearly $100 billion in wages and economic output from the U.S.

-Boeing alone has roughly 12,000 employees that work at it main 737 Max production facility in Reston, Washington.
+Boeing alone has roughly 12,000 employees that work at its main 737 Max production facility in Renton, Washington.
 Much of the Boeing jet's parts are also produced in the U.S. The engines for the plane are produced by the manufacturing giant General Electric.

 Boeing reported a backlog of 400 completed 737 Max jets waiting to be shipped as of Monday.
 It has continued to build the 737 Max model, billed as Boeing's most popular ever based on orders, since the grounding last spring but has not delivered any jets to its airline customers since then.